 What Our Perennials Look Like Before They are Shipped

 The left image below is an example of our perennials before shipment.
-The perennials are shipped without blooms since they are shipped in their dormant season.
-Once you receive your perennials, plant them and wait for spring and your blooms to arrive (right image below).
+The perennials are shipped without blooms since they are sent in their dormant season.
+Once you receive your perennials, plant them and wait for spring and your flowers to arrive (right image below).

 All Our Bare Root Stock is Always Freshly Dug to Order

-We ship in the dormant season (safe) and the plants ship much cheaper because they have no container or soil to weigh the packages down.
+We ship in the dormant season (safe), and the plants send much cheaper because they have no container or soil to weigh the packages down.
 They are 100% completely safe to dig, plant and ship bare root plants when dormant (dormant means "asleep" with no pretty foliage, leaves or blooms on them.
-To ensure your plants arrive healthy and happy, we bring out large tubs of Terra Sorb directly to the fields, dig up your order, dip the roots in Terra Sorb instantly, and quickly are sent to the shipping warehouse for packaging.
-These extra steps are not practiced by all nurseries, but rest assured we do.
+To ensure your plants arrive healthy and happy, we bring out large tubs of Terra-Sorb directly to the fields, dig up your order, dip the roots in Terra-Sorb instantly, and quickly are sent to the shipping warehouse for packaging.
+All nurseries do not practice these extra steps but rest assured we do.
 While other nurseries prepare their plants in the field by placing them in a cooler until they are shipped, we pride ourselves on top quality and service and only practice beneficial shipping methods.

 Buying Bare Root Plants Saves You Money